danihinjos/ADA_Project/README.md

 </details>

 ### Does your mum or dad curse more?
 It seems that around 72% of all profane quotes we found were spoken by a male speaker.
 On the other hand, taking into consideration the relative frequenices of profane quotes with respect to all quotes spoken by a specific gender, it seems that female speakers are more prone to using profane language.
 Our analysis also shows that media articles are heavily biased towards featuring male speakers.
-Feminists are going to be all over this...
 <div align="center">
 <iframe width="330" height="400" frameborder="0" scrolling="no" align="center" src="//plotly.com/~k_beans/211.embed?showlink=false"></iframe>
 <iframe width="330" height="400" frameborder="0" scrolling="no" align="center" src="//plotly.com/~k_beans/213.embed?showlink=false"></iframe>